uperl/PPIx-DocumentName/README.md

     And like `Module::Metadata`, it also focuses on extracting _many_ `package` declarations where this module prefers to extract only the _first_.

+- [`PPIx::DocumentName::Result`](https://metacpan.org/pod/PPIx::DocumentName::Result) - comes with this module, and contains the results of this module, when using the newer `-api => 1` API.

 # ACKNOWLEDGEMENTS